CompanyDATV/Jekyll-OniOps/Install.md

   [<img src="https://user-images.githubusercontent.com/67037335/165703689-05ce317b-8fd0-48d2-88a9-42a94c864ed7.png" width="100%"/>](anonops)

 - Please make sure Tor Win32 Service is started and running, so we will able to use it with HexChat IRC client.
+- If error when start: Click Log On ==> Click Local System Account and Apply to Ok

 If you want to check the service work or not, you can use curl command to check (if you have curl installed):